nkbooth/CallsignToolkit/README.md

 ### Get GLAARG VE Number From String
 The `GetGLAARGVENumberFromString` function takes a string and returns the first potential GLAARG VE number it finds.
 If no potential GLAARG VE number is found, it returns an empty string.

+## Callbook Lookups
+Tools to use various callbook lookup services.

+### Hamcall.dev
+Hamcall is a free (no auth needed) callbook lookup service.
+It currently  supports only US licenses.
+#### GetCallInfo
+Accepts callsign as a string; if found, returns a JSON string with the following fields:
+- callsign
+- name (full name)
+- first_name
+- mi
+- last_name
+- class
+- address (street address, if available)
+- city
+- state
+- zip
+- po_box (integer; if a PO Box address is used, address will be blank.)
+- grant
+- effective
+- expiration
+- frn
+- file_number
+- last_lotw (date of last LOTW upload)
+- license_key
+- dmr_id [int]

+### QRZ XML Lookup
+Requires QRZ_USERNAME and QRZ_PASSWORD environment variables to be set.
+If not set, the function will return an error.